knbz/security-advisor/about.md

 # About {{site.data.keyword.security-advisor_short}}
 {: #about}

-With {{site.data.keyword.security-advisor_long}} security admins can find, prioritize, and manage security issues in their cloud applications and workloads all in one centralized dashboard.
+With {{site.data.keyword.security-advisor_long}} enables centralized security management through a unified dashboard that alerts security admins to issues and guides them to understand, prioritize, manage, and resolve security issues related to their cloud applications and workloads.
 {: shortdesc}

 ## Service overview
 {: #overview}